 Create Your Own Icon Set in Excel 2007 and Earlier

-For earlier versions of Excel, where you can’t customize the icon sets, or icon sets don’t exist, you can use the WingDing font, combined with conditional formatting, to show coloured symbols in the cell.
+For earlier versions of Excel, where you can’t customize the icon sets, or in Excel version where icon sets don’t exist, there is a workaround.
+You can use the WingDing font, combined with conditional formatting, to show coloured symbols in the cell.

-There are instructions here: Conditional Formatting Icons in Excel 2003
+There are detailed instructions in this article: Conditional Formatting Icons in Excel 2003